-Dr. R. C. Sproul speaking on the will of God, “God’s sovereign ‘permission’ of human sin is not His moral approval.”
+R. C. Sproul speaking on the will of God said that “God’s sovereign ‘permission’ of human sin is not His moral approval.”
 Apply this to the discussion of unequally yoked marriages.
 God has commanded through His preceptive will against all unequally yoked relationships including and especially marriages.
 Scripture makes it abundantly clear that God is very displeased when His children yoke themselves to unbelievers.

 Therefore, it is safe to say that being unequally yoked is a sin and as such it is necessary that God’s children repent of it.
-Repentance will not be without great difficulty, but so many good things will come from repentance of this sin including perhaps an unintended benefit.
-What stronger message could be sent to those in the church yet to marry than that they too will be called to repent of an unequally yoked marriage if they disobediently enter into one?
+Repentance will not be without great difficulty, but much good will come from repentance of this sin including perhaps an unintended benefit: What stronger message could be sent to those in the church yet to marry than that they too will be called to repent of an unequally yoked marriage if they disobediently enter into one?

 Currently the message to young believers is confusing at best.
-In essence, the church is saying, “you’d better not marry that unbeliever, don’t you dare do it, it’s terribly unwise, God forbids it, you’ll be miserable” and young person after young person follows their foolish course and marries them anyway.
+In essence, the church is saying, “You’d better not marry that unbeliever, don’t you dare do it, it’s terribly unwise, God forbids it, you’ll be miserable” but young person after young person follows their foolish desire and marries them anyway.
 And what is the Christian response?
-“You did exactly what God forbade, what your pastor and parents warned you against doing…so congratulations!
+“You have disobeyed God and his word, you have ignored warnings from your pastor and perhaps your parents…so congratulations!?
 We’re so happy for the two of you.
-Where are you going on your honeymoon?”
+Where will you be going for your honeymoon?”
 With such a treatment of this significant issue we cannot expect young people to take the “warnings” seriously, and as things currently stand they are not.